-Metals are naturally occurring substances found everywhere, including in stone, soil and water.
-Metal concentrations in surface and ground water are increased by rainwater, which is acidic and tends to dissolve the metals found in soil and stone.
+METALS ARE NATURALLY occurring substances found everywhere - in stone, soil and water.
+Rainwater, which is acidic, tends to dissolve the metals found in soil and stone, and carry them to groundwater and surface water, and thus on to hot tubs and pools when they are filled.

-This Fact Sheet will focus on the sources of metal contaminants and methods to control their introduction into pool and hot tub water.
-We will discuss specific metal staining and the chemicals used to prevent and remove them.
+This article will focus on methods to control the introduction of metals into pools and hot tubs, specific types of metal staining and the chemicals used to prevent and remove them.